-Getting started with Insiders
+Getting started with Insiders¶

-Material for MkDocs Insiders is a compatible drop-in replacement for Material for MkDocs, and can be installed similarly using pip, docker or git.
+.
 Note that in order to access the Insiders repository, you need to become an eligible sponsor of @squidfunk on GitHub.

 After you've been added to the list of collaborators and accepted the repository invitation, the next step is to create a personal access token for your GitHub account in order to access the Insiders repository programmatically (from the command line or GitHub Actions workflows):

-1. Go to https://github.com/settings/tokens
+- Go to https://github.com/settings/tokens

-2. Click on Generate a new token
+- Click on Generate a new token

-3. Enter a name and select the repo scope
+- Enter a name and select the

-4. Generate the token and store it in a safe place
+scope - Generate the token and store it in a safe place

-Some of the instructions below require that the GH_TOKEN environment variable is set to the value of the personal access token you generated in the previous step.
+environment variable is set to the value of the personal access token you generated in the previous step.
 Note that the personal access token must be kept secret at all times, as it allows the owner to access your private repositories.

-with pip
+with pip¶

-Material for MkDocs Insiders can be installed with pip.
+.
 You will normally want to install the latest release but can also install a specific older release or even the latest development version.
-Make sure you have the GH_TOKEN variable set as instructed above.
+Make sure you have the GH_TOKEN

 Pick the corresponding tag from the list of tags for the Insiders repository.
-In the pip command below, replace the tag at the end of the URL with the one you want.
+In the pip

-with docker
+with docker¶

 In case you want to use Material for MkDocs Insiders from within Docker, some additional steps are necessary.
 While we cannot provide a hosted Docker image for Insiders1, GitHub Container Registry allows for simple and comfortable self-hosting:

-1. Fork the Insiders repository
+- Fork the Insiders repository

-2. Enable GitHub Actions on your fork2
+- Enable GitHub Actions on your fork2

-3. Create a new personal access token3
+- Create a new personal access token3

-1. Go to https://github.com/settings/tokens
+- Go to https://github.com/settings/tokens

-2. Click on Generate a new token
+- Click on Generate a new token

-3. Enter a name and select the write:packages scope
+- Enter a name and select the

-4. Generate the token and store it in a safe place
+scope - Generate the token and store it in a safe place

-4. Add a GitHub Actions secret on your fork
+- Add a GitHub Actions secret on your fork

-1. Set the name to GHCR_TOKEN
+- Set the name to

-2. Set the value to the personal access token created in the previous step
+- Set the value to the personal access token created in the previous step

-5. Create a new release to build and publish the Docker image
+- Create a new release to build and publish the Docker image

-6. Install Pull App on your fork to stay in-sync with upstream
+- Install Pull App on your fork to stay in-sync with upstream

-The publish workflow4 is automatically run when a new tag (release) is created.
-When a new Insiders version is released on the upstream repository, the Pull App will create a pull request with the changes and pull in the new tag, which is picked up by the publish workflow that builds and publishes the Docker image automatically to your private registry.
+workflow4 is automatically run when a new tag (release) is created.
+When a new Insiders version is released on the upstream repository, the Pull App will create a pull request with the changes and pull in the new tag, which is picked up by the publish

 Now, you should be able to pull the Docker image from your private registry: